 - An attorney subject to investigation by the Securities and Exchange Commission.

-- Hilton Worldwide in an action alleging trade secret misappropriation brought by Starwood Hotels & Resorts.
+- Hilton Worldwide in a civil action alleging trade secret misappropriation and other business torts brought by Starwood Hotels & Resorts.
 This highly complex case, described by the media as "Grishamesque," settled after approximately one year of discovery.